wp-plugins/popup-by-supsystic/readme.txt

 == Changelog ==

+= 1.2.3 / 12.06.2015 =
+ * Fixed bug in template Best of collection
+ * Possibility to use Google Maps shortcodes in PopUps from https://wordpress.org/plugins/google-maps-easy/
+ * Add functional for affiliate link program
+ * Fix Success message position for "Fastest and the Easiest" template
+ * Minor spelling issue fix
+ * Responsive Overview admin page
+ * Admin area small design improvements
+ * Remove some old code - to make plugin lighter
+ * Fix color for Success Subscribe message for all PopUps

 = 1.2.2 / 04.06.2015 =
  * Possibility to insert "embed" shortcodes to text fields in PopUp - to show video in any place